sara-nl/objectstoredocs/markdown-best-practice.markdown

  * [Jekyll and GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/)
  * [Jekyll documentation](https://jekyllrb.com/docs/home/)

 However, don't worry to much about all this new information.
 You'll see that markdown is quit intuitive.
 Besides, we will check your changes too.
-If you find it all too overwhelming anyway, or if you just don't feel like going through all this hussle, you are always free to just send us an e-mail with your remarks and we will change the documentation ourselves: [helpdesk@surfsara.nl](mailto:helpdesk@surfsara.nl?subject=HPC%20Cloud%20documentation%20comments)
+If you find it all too overwhelming anyway, or if you just don't feel like going through all this hussle, you are always free to just send us an e-mail with your remarks and we will change the documentation ourselves: [helpdesk@surfsara.nl](mailto:helpdesk@surfsara.nl?subject=Object%20Store%20documentation%20comments)

-## MarkDown best practice for SURFsara HPC Cloud documentation
+## MarkDown best practice for SURFsara Object Store documentation

 Please consult the following guidelines before contributing updates, bug fixes, or other corrections.